Nodeswitch/radio/README.md

 created `/home/user/logs/dw`.
 Make sure that the directory you enter for saving logs to exists.

+**Note** that if you are running Raspberry Pi OS off of a SD card, logging reduce the life of the card.
+If you're in a relatively quiet area, this wont be a problem, but if you are, it would be worth looking into booting off of an external drive or exporting logs to a logging server.
+I may expand on these options in the future.

 From the CLI

 	$ mkdir -p ~/logs/dw